Does your chatbot sound like a robot?

 So the dazzling diamond dealer worked with Quiq to create a much more intuitive and human-like chatbot.
 A better chat experience led to 70% more sales interactions and a 35% conversion rate.

 Low-tech chatbots might ask you to write responses for a specific chain of events.
-For example, your customer mentions a return, the chatbot pulls up return directions, the problem is resolved.
+For example, your customer mentions a return, the chatbot pulls up return directions, and the problem is resolved.
 That’s chatbot logic.

 But one thing a human has that many chatbots lack is the ability to pick up on queues and respond accordingly.

-With AI-enhanced chatbots, you can also define specialty rules for your chatbot to follow.
-Going back to our return example, most are simple and straightforward.
 Sometimes, however, a customer is extremely unhappy with the product or service and needs extra attention.
 AI chatbots, like Quiq’s, can use sentiment analysis to pick up on customer behavior to identify an unhappy customer (or whichever other sentiment you choose) and reroute to a human agent.

 This way, you don’t have a cheery chatbot irritating your already irate customer.
+There is no AI humanizer that can help with this.

 Embrace AI to humanize your chatbot.